-- Personal mobile phones or tablets, including electronic devices with imaging and sharing capabilities, should be either turned off or on silent and not accessed during working hours. - Mobile phones or tablets, including electronic devices with imaging and sharing capabilities, can only be used on a designated break and this must be away from the pupils. - Mobile phones or tablets, including electronic devices with imaging and sharing capabilities, should be stored safely in staff lockers or another designated area at all times during working hours. - During outings staff can only use mobile phones belonging to the EYFS unit. - Photographs must not be taken of the children on any personal phones or any other personal information storage device.
-Only EYFS-owned devices can be used to take photographs or videos. - Staff must not use personal mobile phones to communicate with parents/carers or give out their personal mobile numbers or email addresses. - Staff who bring personal mobile phones or tablets, including electronic devices with imaging and sharing capabilities, into the provision must ensure that there is no inappropriate or illegal content on them. - The early years setting is not responsible for the loss, damage or theft of any personal mobile device.
+- Personal mobile phones or tablets, including electronic devices with imaging and sharing capabilities, should be either turned off or on silent and not accessed during working hours. - Mobile phones or tablets, including electronic devices with imaging and sharing capabilities, can only be used on a designated break and this must be away from the pupils. - Mobile phones or tablets, including electronic devices with imaging and sharing capabilities, should be stored safely in staff desk drawers or cupboards during working hours. - Photographs must not be taken of the children on any personal phones or any other personal information storage device.
+Only school Ipads can be used to take photographs or videos. - Staff must not use personal mobile phones to communicate with parents/carers or give out their personal mobile numbers or email addresses. - Staff who bring personal mobile phones or tablets, including electronic devices with imaging and sharing capabilities, into the provision must ensure that there is no inappropriate or illegal content on them. - The school is not responsible for the loss, damage or theft of any personal mobile device.